 These vegan white bean patties have a surprisingly short ingredient list despite the long title – just seven ingredients, not including the basic spices.
 With lots of summer flavour from lemon and the dill sauce, they’re a perfect light meal.

-These little burgers were born from an empty fridge and a lack of beans.
-I tend to use white beans more for sneaking into baked items, and less in savoury dishes, but they work well here.
+These little lemon white bean patties were born from an empty fridge and a lack of beans.
+I tend to use white beans more for sneaking into baked items (like these hazelnut bean blondies), and less in savoury dishes, but they work well here.
 They were also the only dried beans I had.
 I’ve used spinach because I had some in the freezer, but I think ramps would be awesome in the spring, or leeks, or kale, or just about anything green.
 Graham is reading this over my shoulder as I type and just lifted up some lettuce from our dinner and asked, “this?” and giggled.
 Don’t use lettuce.

 The ingredient list for this recipe is pretty short.
 You’re just using what’s listed in the title, plus onion, garlic, a couple spices, and some ground flax.
 Easy peasy, lemon squeezy.
 That’s especially fitting today.
 One more thing.
 I soaked my quinoa before cooking it, and I think this recipe might work with quinoa that’s just been soaked and not cooked (time saver!).
 I’ll try that in the future and update the recipe.

 White Bean, Quinoa, Spinach, and Lemon Patties with Dill Yogurt Sauce

 These vegan white bean patties have a surprisingly short ingredient list despite the long title - just seven ingredients, not including the basic spices.
 With lots of summer flavour from lemon and the dill sauce, they're a perfect light meal.

 - 2 cups cooked or canned and well rinsed white beans

 - 1/2 cup just-cooked spinach

 - Zest and juice of one unwaxed lemon about 1/4 cup lemon juice